Bjorn46/ASP.NET-Core-Example/README.md

 First assemble your connection string
 - "Data Source=localhost,1433;Database=FoodApp;User Id=sa;Password=YourStrongPassword!;TrustServerCertificate=True"

 The information is of course related to our project, but find your information when you created your database.
-(See database setup)
+(See under resources for help)

 ## Generate C# Code based on current database schema with scaffolding tool
 ### This part is not needed to do, since it's already done!